 In very few instances will an athlete be able to, or need to, reach full speed.
 What we’re looking for is increased acceleration – during a game on the pitch, the ice, or the court.

-In my experience, the best training tool for improving acceleration is a sled.
+In my experience, the best training tool for improving acceleration is a push pull sled sled.
 Heavy sled work (80% of an athlete’s weight) has been proven in multiple studies to improve acceleration more than sprinting alone.

 After a heavy sled push you will certainly feel your glutes working, one of the most important muscle groups when it comes to getting fast.

-Other methods to improve acceleration are plyometrics and resistance training, but, as many physiotherapists and other health professionals agree, sleds are safer.
+Other methods to improve acceleration are plyometric boxes and resistance training, but, as many physiotherapists and other health professionals agree, sleds are safer.

 Unlike most exercises, the sled push allows intermediate or even beginner athletes to exercise at a high level of intensity, which is ultimately what is required to improve acceleration.